avinash-25/javascript/REST API project/Notes.md

 - after development completion then it goes to the use for thr users
 - during this phase we use `npm build` for run the code

 5. devDependencies.
+- These are packages that are only needed during development, testing or building your application, They are not required for the application to run in production
+- Installed during development with `npm install`
+- NOT installed when someone installs your package as a dependency.
+- Can be excluded in production with `npm install --production`
+- Include development tools, testing frameworks, build tools, liners, etc.

 6. version

 ---

+### What is Babel
+- babel is a javascript compiler (transpller) that transforms modern javascript code into backward-compatiable versions that can run in older browsers and environments.
+- Babel converts newer javascript syntax and features intp equivalent code that works in environments that don't support those modern feature yet.
+- Babel does syntax transformation(newer to older)

+### Bindler in javascript
+- In js, a bundler is a build tool that multiple javascript files, midules, andassets from your project and combines them into optimized bundles for production use.
+- `vite` is the fastest bndler.
+- In the development mode
+    - it used the tool `ES build` which convert the `.jsx`, `.tsx`, `.Ts` converts them in `.js` code of latest version.
+    -